Norwood Oval: Australian rules football

 Norwood Oval was also the scene of Norwood's triumph over East Perth in the 1977 National Football League grand final.

-Night football returned to Norwood Oval during the early 2000s and Friday night games at the oval (mostly featuring The Redlegs, though in 2013 Sturt will also use the venue for night games after previously using the Adelaide Oval) have been a regular feature in the SANFL ever since.
-With the popularity of the Friday night games, other clubs have started installing lights at their grounds with Elizabeth Oval (Central District), Richmond Oval (West Adelaide), Hickinbotham Oval (South Adelaide) and Glenelg Oval (Glenelg) all having installed lights, while Woodville-West Torrens will also play selected night games at the Thebarton Oval (the former home ground of West Torrens) after the ovals six original light towers were replaced with four modern ones by the grounds major tenant, the South Australian Amateur Football League.
+Night football returned to Norwood Oval during the early 2000s and Friday-night games at the oval (mostly featuring the Redlegs, although in 2013 Sturt also used the venue for night games after previously using the Adelaide Oval) have been a regular feature of the SANFL ever since.
+With the popularity of Friday-night matches, other clubs installed lights at their grounds including Elizabeth Oval (Central District), Richmond Oval (West Adelaide), Hickinbotham Oval (South Adelaide) and Glenelg Oval (Glenelg).
+Woodville-West Torrens also played selected night games at the Thebarton Oval (the former home ground of West Torrens) after the oval's six original light towers were replaced with four modern ones by the ground's major tenant, the South Australian Amateur Football League.

 The light towers were upgraded at Norwood Oval in 2010.
-The six light towers that had been in place since the 1950s were replaced with 4 light towers of television standard positioned at the 'corners' of the oval.
+The six light towers that had been in place since the 1950s were replaced with four light towers of television standard positioned at the "corners" of the oval.

 The Adelaide Crows women's team played one game at the venue in the AFLW's inaugural 2017 season; the other two games held in Adelaide were played at Thebarton Oval.
 All three home games held in Adelaide during the 2018 and 2019 seasons were played at Norwood Oval.
 No AFLW games were held at Norwood Oval in 2020 due to redevelopment works at the ground but the Crows returned to playing the majority of their games at Norwood Oval in 2021.